Downtown Historic Preservation Information

 - DPR Forms

 The Downtown Precise Plan included a comprehensive update of historic resources in the Downtown area.
-A Summary Report has been prepared to document the findings.
+A Summary Report was prepared to document the findings.
+The report was revised in May 2021 based on public comment and subsequent analysis during the environmental review process.

 Did you miss our webinars?
 If so, you can view the presentation at the link below: